 We work at the forefront of social science and environmental research.

-We champion the relevance of geographical perspectives within larger scale disciplinary initiatives and projects.
-This includes our contributions to The Institute of Social Science Research and the Centre for Environmental Change and Human Resilience.
+We champion the relevance of geographical perspectives within projects and larger scale initiatives.
+This includes our contribution to the interdisciplinary Institute for Social Sciences Research.

 We promote engagement at the boundaries of our research areas, fostering collaboration with other subjects and sharing three common strategic aims for all our research: